Beatriz Colomina

-Beatriz Colomina (born 1952) is an architecture historian, theorist and curator.
-She is the founding director of the Program in Media and Modernity at Princeton University, the Howard Crosby Butler Professor of the History of Architecture and Director of Graduate studies (PhD program) in the School of Architecture.
+Beatriz Colomina (born 1952) is a Spanish-American architecture historian, theorist and curator.
+She is the founding director of the Program in Media and Modernity at Princeton University, the Howard Crosby Butler Professor of the History of Architecture and director of graduate studies (PhD program) in the School of Architecture.

 Early life and education

-Colomina is from Valencia and she began her initial studies of Architecture in Technical university of Valencia.
+Colomina is from Valencia and she began her initial studies of architecture in Technical university of Valencia.
 But she later moved to Escola Técnica Superior de Arquitectura de Barcelona, Universidad Politécnica de Barcelona, to complete her education.
 Here, her interests in History, Theory & Urbanism were nurtured under the guidance of a group of teachers that included Josep Quetglas and Ignasi de Solà-Morales.
 Even as a student, she began working for the Department of History, Theory and Urbanism by translating two of Tafuri's writings, with an Italian friend.
 Shortly after her graduation, she was hired by the Department of Urbanism.
 Her acquaintance with Richard Sennett lead to a fellowship in New York Institute for the Humanities and she moved to the USA in 1981.
 The people she met at this interdisciplinary institute, like Carl Schorske, Susan Sontag and Wolfgang Schivelbusch had a major influence in her later work.